analytiq-hub/sigagent.github.io/_posts/2022-04-16-geneaolgy-of-data.md

 The `person` block is empty and only has attributes.
 The `employees` block has no attributes, and has multiple `person` subblocks.

 When is XML popular?
-- When you want different rendering depending on style
+- When you want different renderings depending on style
 - When you need strong schema support
 - For a long time, XML was used to store configuration (until YAML came along)